JRonak/Bitmap-GeneratorC/README.md

 # Bitmap-GeneratorC
-Bitmap Generator is C library to generate bitmaps from scratch by manipulating the pixels.
-The pixel used in this library is 24bit color (16 Million colors).
-Windows bitmap is used here which has 54bytes of header data which is compatible with all the image viewers.
+Bitmap Generator has been written in C to generate bitmaps from scratch by manipulating the pixels.
+24Bit pixels used here .
+54byte Windows Bitmap format used.
 Basic colors and shapes are included.

 To-do:
 Ellipse and other shapes to be added